 CPT codes.
 The consultation E/M services are reported using the 99xxx series in the CPT® codes.
 Note that as of January 1, 2010, CMS has eliminated payment for office and inpatient consultation codes and providers are directed to report other appropriate E/M CPT codes.

 Preparing for treatment

 This phase in the process of care includes clinical treatment planning and simulation services.

 Clinical Treatment Planning

 What is it?
 Clinical treatment planning is the initial step in preparing for radiation oncology treatment.
 The planning stage is a very important phase in the process of care.
-The radiation oncologist may use information obtained from the patient’s clinical evaluation at the time of the initial consultation, as well as request additional tests, studies, and procedures that may be required to complete the treatment plan.
+The radiation oncologist may use information obtained from the patient’s clinical evaluation at the time of the initial consultation, as well as request additional tests, studies and procedures that may be required to complete the treatment plan.

 Tasks performed.
-Clinical treatment planning includes the following components: determining the disease-bearing areas, identifying type and method of radiation treatment delivery, specifying areas to be treated, selecting radiation treatment techniques, and specifying dose and duration of therapy.
+Clinical treatment planning includes the following components: determining the disease-bearing areas, identifying type and method of radiation treatment delivery, specifying areas to be treated, selecting radiation treatment technique and specifying dose and duration of therapy.